FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Configuring_CFT_Start_here/_index.md

 > **Note**
 >
-> The format that you use to enter commands in CFTUTIL is operating
+> Note: The format that you use to enter commands in CFTUTIL is operating
 > system dependent.
 For more information, refer to the Operations Manual
 > that corresponds to your operating system.